-- \$\\$\\$ Switch off the machine and leave it switched off. - Analyze and eliminate the cause of the fault using the following table. - If you are unable to rectify the fault, contact the Leuze electronic branch responsible for you or call the Leuze electronic customer service (see chapter 14 "Service and support").
+- \$\\$\\$ Switch off the machine and leave it switched off. - Analyze and eliminate the cause of the fault using the following table. - If you are unable to rectify the fault, contact the Leuze electronic branch responsible for you or call the Leuze electronic customer service (Service and support).